Tarallo Farcito

 The panino toscano is built on pane toscano, leavened without salt: a flavourless crumb whose whole job is to carry a salty, fatty, fennel-seeded finocchiona and a sharp pecorino.

-A mild semi-soft Toma Piemontese set against a pungent anchovy-and-garlic dressing on a firm roll: the Turin counter sandwich, built from the city's cheese and its bagna càuda.
+Mild Toma Piemontese DOP against pungent anchovy-and-garlic on a firm roll: Turin's counter sandwich, built from a mountain cheese and a sauce that crossed the Alps on a medieval salt road.

 Rome's roast-pork roll: porchetta and a shard of crackling packed into a hollow-crumbed rosetta or torpedo ciriola, flakes of pecorino romano driving a salt spike through the fat.